rwohleb/dns-delegation-checker/README.md

 ### The Rule of Thumb

 In a proper delegation setup, the parent zone should **only** contain NS records pointing to the child zone's authoritative nameservers.
 Any other record types in the parent zone for the child zone indicate improper configuration and can cause DNS resolution issues.

+### Legitimate Second-Level Domain Detection

+The tool includes sophisticated logic to avoid false positives for legitimate second-level domains in various TLDs.
+For example:
+- `.co.uk`, `.org.uk`, `.gov.uk` in the UK
+- `.com.br`, `.net.br`, `.org.br` in Brazil
+- `.com.au`, `.net.au`, `.org.au` in Australia
+- And many other country-specific second-level domains

+These domains are legitimate and should not trigger problematic record warnings.

 ## Output Format